BrotherDotMatrixPrinter/crn-contracts/README.md

 ---

-To use, create a 'PrivateKeys.ts' file and export an array with all of the keys you want.
+To use, create a 'PrivateKeys.json' file and export an array with all of the keys you want.

-Change env variables in 'ENV.ts'.
+Change env variables in 'ENV.json'.

 ---